 Evidence the sales slip was a forgery was ignored.
 I submitted a detailed fax on 10/23/07 with evidence that my signature was forged, including copies of my signature and a Visa statement for flights that put me out of the country on the date indicated on the forged sales slip.

 This letter took two weeks to arrive at my home.
 I called in advance of the letter and faxed in a copy of my license that day, then called back 5 days later which was when I was told Visa could confirm they had received my fax.
 This fax was apparently lost as well, so I sent another fax immediately.

 I called back about 7 days later to confirm receipt of the second fax and receipt still could not be confirmed.
 I was promised a call back on 11/12 to say that the amount had been credited to my account.
 I heard nothing.
 On 11/15/07 I asked to speak to the supervisor's supervisor and was told that the case should have been escalated to management review in October and my account should have been credited.
 I was told it would be credited immediately.
 As of 11/19/07, the amount has not been credited to my account and a late fee has been assessed!!!

 Check out American Express's process for handling disputes.
 They have a great customer service system on their basic Green Card.
 I hope Visa HBSC take immediate action to address the gaps in the billing disputes process so that these types of customer service issues are contained.

 In fact, the very last Orchard Bank Customer Service Rep I spoke with a week ago assured me that my APR rate was still at 14% explaining that $5 would cover my 14% APR on $395.
 The previous customer service manager I spoke with weeks ago that approved the $100 increase bringing my credit limit to $400 never explained I was going from a 14% APR to a 29% APR.
 I am angry beyond words as this is horrible customer service.

 I do not recall this in the original written terms of agreement.
 Repeatedly telling a customer by telephone that they are "safe" at their current APR even approving a credit limit increase is terrible to say the least.
-What makes this worse is that every single Orchard Bank Cust Srv Rep I spoke with up to a week ago REPEATEDLY ASSURED ME I WAS AT THE 14% APR RATE AND THAT AS LONG AS I LEFT $5 TO COVER THE $395 BALANCE IN MY ACCOUNT THAT I WOULD NOT GO OVER LIMIT.
+What makes this worse is that every single Orchard Bank Cust Srv Rep I spoke with up to a week ago repeatedly assured me I was at the 14% APR RATE AND THAT AS LONG AS I LEFT $5 TO COVER THE $395 BALANCE IN MY ACCOUNT THAT I WOULD NOT GO OVER LIMIT.
 I HAD NO CLUE I WAS AT A 29% DEFAULT RATE UNTIL TODAY.